HUMAN LUNG TISSUE FOR TRANSLATIONAL RESEARCH

 Our human PCLS samples show inflammatory responses to a variety of insults and the biorepository enables investigation of donor specific responses across varied population demographics.

-Figure 3 below exemplifies the early immune response of PCLS samples with an upregulation of IL6 transcription and protein release in response to lipopolysaccharide (LPS) application.
+Figure 3 below exemplifies the early immune response of PCLS samples with an upregulation of IL6 transcription and protein release in response to lipopolysaccharide (LPS) application (customer data).
 Additional examples are available upon request.

 Figure 3: Human PCLS Samples Show Inflammatory Responses